Greek Island hopping cruise in the Aegean

 Most tourists to Greece and the Greek Islands stay (and often don’t leave) some large resorts in a few restricted locations, so by enabling our passengers to visit some different areas of Greece without putting any strain on local amenities, we are spreading the financial benefits and the load of our visit.

-By using small ships, we can access many smaller harbours than larger ships, thus reducing mileage traveled and keeping our carbon footprint to a minimum.
+By using small ships, we can access many smaller harbours than larger ships, thus reducing mileage travelled and keeping our carbon footprint to a minimum.
 The small ports and harbours that we use are only available to small ships.
 This gives us access to many areas not available to larger vessel but greatly reduces the distance travelled.

 PeopleWe encourage all our passengers to engage with the local community on a social and economic level to ensure that this tourism has a benefit to both the visitors and the hosts.
 This can be a small thing such as buying a local cake from a small bakery, trying some fresh seafood at a street stall or having a haircut and shave in a local barbers - excellent value .